jwinternheimer/data-blog/content/blog/2022-05-10-geographic-market-insights/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-9-1.png" width="672" />

 ## Monthly Active Users By Country
-The United States, Great Britain, Canada, France, and India are the largest contributors to Buffer's monthly active users.
+The United States, Great Britain, Canada, India, and France are the largest contributors to Buffer's monthly active users.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-10-1.png" width="672" />

 ## Paid Conversions By Country
-The United States, Great Britain, Canada, Australia, France, and Germany are the largest contributors to paid conversions over the past 30 days.
+The United States, the UK, Canada, Australia, France, and Germany are the largest contributors to paid conversions since the beginning of 2022.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-11-1.png" width="672" />

 ## Paid Conversion Rates
-Next we'll calculate the proportion of signups that started a paid Stripe subscription.
+Next we'll calculate the proportion of signups that started a paid Stripe subscription within 30 days.

-Norway, the United States, Canada, Australia, and New Zealand have the highest proportion of signups that convert to paying plans.
+Colombia, Canada, the US, Australia, and the UK have the highest proportion of signups that convert to paying plans within 30 days of signing up.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-12-1.png" width="672" />

 ## Activation Rates
 We'll take the same approach to looking at activation rates.
-We only include countries that have contributed at least 100 signups.
+We only include countries that have contributed at least 500 signups.

-Here we can see a very different list of countries.
+The UK, Netherlands, Australia, Canada, and Japan have the highest activation rates.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-13-1.png" width="672" />